alex2308/LSINF2345-project/README.md

  - Makefile			: makefile to clean and build the erlang code
  - README			: this file
  - doc/datastore.pdf: the pdf instructions file
- - launch.sh		: script to launch distributed storage service
+ - launch.sh		: script to launch live nodes of transactional manager and datastore
  - parser.sh        : script to launch the parser function on an input file
  - report.pdf       : pdf file containing our report